 Tailings dams are engineered to stringent standards.
-The tailings themselves are benign and 100% of mine water is either recycled or lost to evaporation.
-Recently, as part of a periodic review, the Company engaged independent engineers to conduct a study on the status of the Guadalupe (Zacualpan) tailings impoundment and are continuing to follow their recommendations.
+The tailings themselves are relatively benign and 100% of tailings water is either recycled or lost to evaporation.
+Recently, as part of a periodic review, the Company engaged independent engineers to conduct a study on the structural status of the Guadalupe (Zacualpan) tailings impoundment and are continuing to follow their recommendations.